 But love is patient and kind.
 In the world we live in, it may seem impossible to choose love.
 But we know firsthand His love despite our brokenness.
 Romans 5:8 tells us that Jesus gave His life for us though we live in sin.
 It’s also His commandment in John 13:34 to love as He loved us.

 Four Sweet Companions of Love

-According to Charles Spurgeon in one of his sermons, four sweet things accompany love.
-1 Corinthians 13:7 tells us that love can bear, hope, believe, and endure all things.
-Simply put, love just covers everything.
-Just like what 1 Peter 4:8 tells us, we need to love one another deeply because this deep kind of love covers numerous sins.
+1 Corinthians 13:7 tells us that love protects, hopes, trusts, and endures all things.
+Charles Spurgeon cross-references this in one of his sermons, four sweet things accompany love where his manuscripts deliver the same message.
+Simply put, love covers everything.
+Just like what 1 Peter 4:8 tells us, this deep kind of love covers all shortcomings.

 And what best example do we have than Christ?
-We only need to look at His life and see the depth of His love for us.
-He endured tremendous pain, suffering, and death so that He could save us.
-As Jesus teaches us in John 15:13, there’s no greater love than one that lays down his life for his friends.
-We can keep on bearing, hoping, believing, and enduring because we have Christ.
-We can deeply love because He deeply loved us first.
+His life here on earth and the depth of His love for us are enough of an example.
+He endured imaginable pain and suffering, even death to save us.
+Jesus taught us in John 15:13 that there’s no greater love than laying down one’s life for His friends.
+We keep hoping, believing, bearing, and enduring because He loves us.
+We can love because He loved us first.

 The Permanence of Love

 When love abides in Jesus, that love is eternal; that’s what 1 Corinthians 13:8-12 tells us.
 Verse 8 tells us “Love never fails.
 But where there are prophecies, they will cease; where there are tongues, they will be stilled; where there is knowledge, it will pass away.”
 Paul also addressed how believers speak of and put so much importance on divine gifts and prophetic powers.
 However, love should be our priority because it’s eternal.
 When we come face to face with Jesus, everything fades but His love will still be there.
 It will remain forever.

 Faith, Hope, and Love (v.13)

 “So now faith, hope, and love abide, these three; but the greatest of these is love.“